Shlok-Panpaliya/Amazon_Web_Scraper/README.md

 # Amazon_Web_Scrapper

+## Feature of the script

+- Gets url of the website where products are displayed
+- Gets url of each individual product on the page
+- Extracts information(eg. product_id,url,seller,price) of each product
+- Stores the information of all producst in a json file

 ## Link to download chrome driver
 Downlaod correct chrome browser after checking version of your chrome
 ### Steps to check chrome version